 6. Dehydration is Not a Danger When You Exercise in Cold Weather

 Bad idea.
 Eating snow or sucking on ice will lower your body temperature.
 It can also lead to internal injuries.
-If you have no water, try melting ice in a plastic bag between the layers of your clothing.
+If you have no water, try melting ice in a plastic bag between the layers of your clothing (not directly against the skin).
 Ice melts more quickly than the same volume of snow and yields more water.

-9. Is Shivering Good?
+9. Does Shivering Make You Colder or Warmer?
 Why Do We Shiver?

 It may not feel good, but shivering means that your body is trying to warm up, and that’s good.
 Shivering happens involuntarily—it’s one of the ways (along with an increased metabolism and breathing rate) that your body automatically responds to heat loss that threatens to lower your core temperature.
 In fact, skeletal muscle contractions—shivering—can triple your body’s heat production.